 Dear All,

-There are exciting things happening with Naomi's Village, the orphanage we're building in Maai Mahiu, Kenya.
-Please check out the news on our website to see the latest news, to see pictures of children who will steal your heart, and to see how you can get involved!
+website to see the latest news, to see pictures of children who will steal your heart, and to see how you can get involved!

 With hope,